PowerDNS/pdns/docs/settings.rst

 When running on a system where systemd manages services, ``chroot`` does not work out of the box, as PowerDNS cannot use the ``NOTIFY_SOCKET``.
-Either don't ``chroot`` on these systems or set the 'Type' of the this service to 'simple' instead of 'notify' (refer to the systemd documentation on how to modify unit-files)
+Either don't ``chroot`` on these systems or set the 'Type' of the service to 'simple' instead of 'notify' (refer to the systemd documentation on how to modify unit-files).

 .. _setting-config-dir: